 Rookies are often anxious to see (and take a shot at) aliens.
 This can result in them piling out of the Skyranger as soon as it touches down and charging right into an ambush.
 A more methodical exit from the Skyranger will maximize alien causalities while increasing the life expectancy of agents.

 The general rule of safer deployment is to not move units out of the transport on the first turn, when enemies have full TU available for reaction shooting.
-It's more safer to move out on the second turn after enemies have moved and spent some of their TUs.
-First turn can be used to deploy a smoke screen outside (and inside) the transport, and surveying the landscape through the craft's portholes (craft's walls do not block terrain revealing).
+It's safer to move out on the second turn after enemies have moved and spent some of their TUs.
+The first turn can be used to deploy a smoke screen outside (and inside) the transport, and surveying the landscape through the craft's portholes (craft's walls do not block terrain revealing).

 The smoke grenade goes off.
 Agent one jumps off the ramp and hunkers down behind the landing gear.
 Agent two does the same in the other direction.
 Agent 3, knowing the coast is more or less clear sprints out to get a good firing position with her AC-HE.